attilammagyar/js80p/README.md

 The harder you play, the brighter and richer the timbre, and the harder the note attack.
 Mod wheel controls the vibrato, and aftertouch controls the filtering and the wavefolder.
 The sustain pedal lengthens note decay.

+<a id="preset-dystopian-cathedral"></a>

+### Dystopian Cathedral

+Play softly and this futuristic organ-like patch will sound smooth as butter, but when you start playing with more force, the sound will become angry, fat, and in-your-face.
+The mod wheel increases the level of madness.

 <a id="bugs" href="#toc">Table of Contents</a>